+One of the most popular countries for sourcing is China as most products can be manufactured very cheaply there.
 China is the world’s largest producer of factory goods and a world leader for many product types.
 If you want to have a customized product, there is a good chance finding a suitable manufacturer in China for it.

-What does a Sourcing Agent do?
+What Does Working with a Sourcing Agent Look Like?

 Step 1: You think of a product you want to sell, including material, size, use etc.

 Step 2: You describe your product or product idea to the sourcing agent.